55 Pitfield Street,

 After laying empty for several years it was announced in 2004 that plans were being proposed to re-open the Cinema as a community cinema and workshop with a possible four screens.

 After much delay, work got underway in 2009.
 Unfortunately, the plans had been revised and the auditorium was demolished in May 2009.
 The facade has been preserved and a new 4-screen cinema will be built behind it.
-Architects for the new-build are Waugh Thistleton Architects Ltd.
+Architects for the new-build are Waugh Thistleton Architects Ltd. The plans never got off the ground and the façade remained for several years, supported by scaffold.
+It was demolished in the spring of 2016 and plans are for the Curzon Cinemas chain to rent a new 4-screen arthouse cinema in the basement of a new apartment block, which will have a replica of the façade.

 Just login to your account and subscribe to this theater